xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 #### Input

 The input plugin `inputs.cisco_telemetry_mdt` is used to create a gRPC server listening for new dial-out telemetry connections.
-The transport used is grpc, simple tcp could also be used.
+The transport used is gRPC, simple tcp could also be used.
 The address and port on which to listen are defined with the service_address attribute.

 The `embedded_tag` attribute is quite important in our case as this helper has been designed specifically to cover the cases of unkeyed list.
 It will create a new tag from the leaf class-name.
 Having the class-name as a tag will allow to uniquely identify the metric collected.